derekburgess/jaws/docs/quality.md

 - `scripts/check_install_profiles.py`

 The boundary may expand but may not shrink.
-New domain, settings, error, result-envelope, service-port, storage migration, and schema-administration modules must enter the strict boundary in the same change.
-Existing files remain in scope when they import legacy untyped modules;
-targeted interface types or local casts should isolate that legacy surface.
+New domain, settings, error, result-envelope, service-port, runtime-adapter, storage-migration, and schema-administration modules must enter the strict boundary in the same change.
+Existing files remain in scope when they import legacy untyped modules; targeted interface types or local casts should isolate that legacy surface.
 Weakening a strict flag, removing a covered file, or adding a broad ignore requires an explicit plan entry with rationale and a replacement ratchet.